joseramonc/rails-partials/README.md

 # rails-partials package

-Easily create partials for your rails application.
+An Atom package to easily create partials for your ruby on rails application.

 ## Installation